Certified Foodies - A food blog by siblings Mhel and Ken

 T.G.I.
-Friday’s Opens At Eastwood City
+Friday’s in Eastwood City

 Most of us look forward to Friday.
 It’s the end of a busy week and, at the same time, the start of a well-deserved weekend for all those who hustle and bustle at school or at work.
 It’s the ultimate day for relaxation and enjoyment.
 But, guess what, we don’t really need to wait for Friday just to have fun.
 With T.G.I.
 Friday’s infectious energy and with their excellent food and customer service, everyone would feel like it’s Friday every single day of the week!